Brian J. Enquist: Research

+His lab works on developing a more integrative, quantitative, and predictive framework for biology, community ecology, and large-scale ecology.
+His research is notable for three areas in biology and ecology:

-Enquist’s research examines how the structure and function of biological systems scale from cells to ecosystems.
-His work has helped establish the theoretical foundation of metabolic theory of ecology, which links metabolic rate, organism size, and ecological processes through principles of network geometry and resource distribution.
-Enquist is notable in biology for his work with Geoffrey West and James H. Brown, in understanding the origin and diversity of organismal form, function, and diversity by developing general models for the origin of allometry and scaling laws in biology.
+(1) Scaling in Biology – Enquist is notable in biology for his work with Geoffrey West and James H. Brown, in understanding the origin and diversity of organismal form, function, and diversity by developing general models for the origin of allometry and scaling laws in biology.
 This research, shows how general scaling laws underlie organismal form, function, and diversity and can be used to 'scale up' biological processes from genes to cells to ecosystems.
-This work is also the foundation for the metabolic theory of ecology.
+This work is also the foundation for the Metabolic Theory of Ecology.

-He has also advanced functional ecology, focusing on how variation in plant functional traits governs biodiversity patterns, ecosystem processes, and resilience to environmental change.
-His Trait Driver Theory (TDT) integrates physiology, ecology, and evolution to predict how functional traits shape community assembly and ecosystem dynamics.
-Enquist developed TDT with Van M. Savage, Jon Norberg and colleagues.
-TDT provides a general theory of functional ecology in that it provides a baseline for (i) recasting the predictions of ecological theories based on species richness (see Coexistence theory) in terms of the shape of trait distributions and (ii) integrating metabolic theory of ecology how specific traits, including body size, and functional diversity then ‘scale up’ to influence ecosystem functioning and the dynamics of species assemblages across climate gradients.
+(2) Functional Plant Ecology and Trait-based biology – Enquist has worked to develop Trait Driver Theory or TDT with Van M. Savage, Jon Norberg and colleagues.
+TDT provides a general theory of Functional ecology in that it provides a baseline for (i) recasting the predictions of ecological theories based on species richness (see Coexistence theory) in terms of the shape of trait distributions and (ii) integrating Metabolic Scaling Theory how specific traits, including body size, and functional diversity then ‘scale up’ to influence ecosystem functioning and the dynamics of species assemblages across climate gradients.
 Further, TDT offers a novel framework to integrate trait, metabolic/allometric, and species-richness-based approaches and theory to better predict functional biogeography and how assemblages of species have and may respond to climate change.

-Through the BIEN database and related informatics tools (e.g., the Geographic Name Resolution Service and Geocoordinate Validation Service), Enquist and collaborators have developed methods to integrate, validate, and analyze global biodiversity data for research in ecology, conservation, and global change biology.

-Enquist co-leads the international Plant Functional Traits Courses (PFTC), a field-based training program where graduate students and early-career researchers collect, curate, and analyze plant trait data within coordinated research projects.
-Data collected during PFTC campaigns have been used in numerous peer-reviewed datasets and papers.

-He is also a principal organizer of the Forest MacroSystems (FMS) network, a set of nine long-term forest monitoring plots arrayed across climate gradients to quantify forest diversity, demographics, and dynamics.
-The network has been used to investigate patterns of forest structure and function in collaboration with multiple institutions.
+Education and honors

+Education

+Enquist received a Bachelor of Arts in Biology in 1991 from Colorado College and a Ph.D. in Biology in 1998 from the University of New Mexico.